JWST Moving Target Ephemerides

 Moving target ephemerides and JWST

 Using the orbital elements specified in APT and the relative positions of the guide star and the moving target, a 5th-order polynomial is constructed that describes the path of the guide star across the field of view of the Fine Guidance Sensor (FGS).
 The FGS then tracks the guide star along this path; this keeps the moving target fixed in the science instrument reference frame (see the JWST Moving Target Observing Procedures page for more details).
 Ephemeris data will not be included in the FITS headers, but pointing information obtained every 64 ms will be included, enabling a reconstruction of the target's motion across the sky (in RA/DEC coordinates).
 The heliocentric and observer distances will also be included in the FITS headers.

 JWST in JPL Horizons

-A nominal JWST orbit (computed in April 2014 for planning purposes) is available in the JPL Horizons ephemeris generation system.
+A nominal JWST orbit (computed on April 3rd, 2018, for planning purposes) is available in the JPL Horizons ephemeris generation system.
+This JWST ephemeris is valid from 2018-Oct-01 through 2024-Dec-31.
 There are two ways to specify JWST as the Observer Location in Horizons: "@jwst" (without quotes) or the observatory code "500@-170" (without quotes).
 The images below provide a quick walkthrough for specifying the Observer Location in Horizons.

 - Step 1.
 JPL Horizons home page.
 On the main page of the JPL Horizons web-interface, locate the "Observer Location" row, as highlighted in the figure below.
 Click on "change."